Last Updated on February 5, 2021

 POC vs Prototype vs MVP: What’s The Difference?

 POC, MVP, and Prototype are different from each other, and so is the objective.
+From the below video and table, you can easily understand the difference between the proof of concept vs prototype vs MVP.

 Key Considerations Before Developing an MVP, Prototype, or POC